 The answer to this question is a simple one.
 Mongolia is an independent country, sometimes referred to as Outer Mongolia, sandwiched between China and Russia.
 Inner Mongolia is an autonomous region of China equivalent to a province.
 The capital city of Mongolia is Ulaanbaatar (formerly written as Ulan Bator) and the capital of Inner Mongolia is Hohhot (or Huhehaote to the Chinese).

-However, there is actually a much bigger cultural difference between Mongolia and Inner Mongolia than you would think, reflecting the last hundred years of history in these two places.
+However, there is actually a much bigger cultural difference between the two than you would think, reflecting the last hundred years of history in these two places.

 The Mongol Empire

 Firstly though whenever anyone thinks of Mongolia the name – or title, to be exact – ‘Genghis Khan’ springs to mind.
-In the 13th century the Mongol Empire spread throughout much of the Eurasian landmass.
+In the 13th century, the Mongol Empire spread throughout much of the Eurasian landmass.
 His grandson, Kublai Khan, overran China and set up the Yuan Dynasty, including much of present-day China.
-After the fall of the Yuan Dynasty the conflict between Mongols and the Chinese continued until the whole of Mongolia was fully incorporated into China in the late 17th century.
+After the fall of the Yuan Dynasty, the conflict between Mongols and the Chinese continued until both Mongolia and Inner Mongolia were fully incorporated into China in the late 17th century.

 In the meantime, Tibetan Buddhism was introduced to Mongolia and so there are interesting parallels between Mongolian and Tibetan culture.